Roland Jackson Memorial Music Research Fellowship

 Any researcher, including undergraduate and graduate students, faculty, performers, or independent scholars, is eligible to apply.

-There are three fellowship requirements:
+There are two fellowship requirements:

 - Applicants’ research product (paper, presentation, chapter, thesis, dissertation, or other study) must be in a subject area represented in Prof. Jackson’s papers.

 - A copy of the research product is added to the Roland Jackson Collection in Special Collections.

 Deadline for applications for a 2019 fellowship is June 30th.
 The awards committee will begin reviewing applications promptly after the deadline and will notify awardees by July 14th.
 Award recipients are responsible for making their own travel and living arrangements.